AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/2 - Indexing.md

 | **GIN**    | Generalized Inverted Index; used for indexing composite or array values.        | Full-text search, JSONB, arrays                                      |
 | **GiST**   | Generalized Search Tree; supports complex data types like geometry.             | Spatial data, ranges, custom indexing                                |

+In the figure below, you see a visual representation of a B-tree index.
+The blue rectangles represent the nodes of the tree, with the ones at the bottom (inside the yellow box) called leaf nodes.
+The leaf nodes contain the actual mapping between indexed values and row pointers, known in PostgreSQL as Tuple Identifiers (`TIDs`).
+Each `TID` points to the physical location of a row in the table, using a `(page, offset)` format.
+In a B-tree, a node with N keys always has N+1 child nodes, which ensures that the search space is correctly partitioned.

 ```mermaid
 flowchart TD
     A[1000&vert;2000&vert;3000] --> B(500&vert;750)